FlippedCodes/docsify-swagger-ui/README.md

 Nothing much here, but I'm planning to add the following features at some point:

-- [ ] Support for [docsify-mustache](https://docsify-mustache.github.io) so Docsify can have proper templating.
-- [ ] Being able to use header as a selector and not use comments to mark the start and end.
+- [ ] Cleanup the CSS and combine rules better
-- [ ] Offset header levels to either fit the current layout, or being able to select it.
+- [ ] Remove the dependency for [docsify-themeable](https://jhildenbiddle.github.io/docsify-themeable/#/)
-- [ ] Rewrite links to point at their embeded version (eg. Youtube)

 ## License